Function Of Coarse Adjustment Knob In Microscope

 Depth of Field

 The depth of field is the distance along the optical axis within which the image remains acceptably sharp.
-At lower magnifications, the depth of field is greater, meaning that a larger portion of the specimen is in focus at once.
+So at lower magnifications, the depth of field is greater, meaning that a larger portion of the specimen is in focus at once.
 At higher magnifications, the depth of field is very shallow, requiring precise focusing to achieve a clear image.

 Aberrations